Am I too old to foster?

 Younger foster carers

-We have a number of younger foster carers in our team and we’re really keen to recruit more – married, single, straight, gay and single carers because they’re closer to children in age and we know they have plenty to offer.
-You don’t need experience either, although if you’ve cared for a younger brother or sister or worked with children in a voluntary or professional capacity it would help.
+We have a number of younger foster carers in our team and we’re really keen to recruit more carers – whether straight, gay, married or single – because they’re closer to children in age and we know they have plenty to offer.
+You don’t need experience either, as we provide full training.

-All we’d say is that if you’re interested, get in touch.
+If you’re interested, please get in touch.
 With the support and training we offer and all the events and activities we organise, fostering might be a great career choice for you – one that brings you great satisfaction, a new network of friends, and a real opportunity to grow and develop.

 Is there a maximum age for fostering?

 There’s no maximum age limit for fostering so we welcome applications from older people, provided you have the energy to cope with the everyday physical demands of caring for young children – such as the school run and supporting them in play activities.
-As part of your assessment, we’ll ask you to have a medical examination with your local GP.
-This is something we ask all foster carers to do, regardless of their age, to make sure fostering is suitable for both you and for the child.
+As part of your assessment, everyone is required to have a medical examination with your local GP to make sure fostering is suitable for you.

 In summary, foster carers come from all walks of life and ages, and there’s no ‘ideal’ type.
-We’re only interested in the care, skills and commitment you’re able to bring to the work.
-So if you think you have what it takes, we think you should get in touch.
+What matters most is the care, skills and commitment you’re able to bring to the work.
+So if you think you have what it takes, please speak to our team today.

 Fostering finance calculator

 The amount you receive in foster care payments varies from placement to placement.
-We understand that some children have more challenging needs and requirements than others, and that sometimes you’ll need a helping hand.
-Factors such as this, along with the age of the child being placed with you and the type of placement, can all affect the allowances and fostering payments you’ll receive.
+Factors such as needs and requirements, along with the age of the child being placed with you and the type of placement, can all affect the allowances and fostering payments you’ll receive.

 Frequently asked questions